AdebowaleOlayinka/-Adebowale-Olayinka-Naomi-Kultra-Mega-Store--Inventory-DSA-Capstone-project-/README.md

 - **Total Returned Order**: 572
 1. Highest Sales in product category: Technology has the highest sales among the three products categories
 2. Top 3 and bottom 3 Regions by sales: The top 3 regions with the highest sales are West, Ontario and Prairie while the bottom 3 where Nunavut, North West territory and Yukon
-3. Ontario had the total sales of 202,300 Naira  for appliances
+3. Ontario had the total sales of ₦202,300 for appliances
 4. Kultra mega store incurred the highest shipping cost on Delivery truck
 5. **The Top 10 valuable customer are:**